 Why Was My Insurance Claim Denied?

 Unfortunately, insurance companies often interpret and manipulate the language in their policies to minimize or deny valid claims.
 Insurance providers have a significant self-interest to protect their cash reserves and to avoid payouts to policyholders.
 When an insurance company denies or undervalues a claim, they may allege that:

-- There was a failure by the insured to pay policy premiums on time which caused coverage to lapse; or
+- There was a failure by the insured to pay policy premiums on time, which caused coverage to lapse

 Under Georgia law, an insurance company may be held liable if it did not act fairly and honestly toward its policyholder in response to a claim.

 In many cases, policyholders believe they have a bad-faith claim against their insurer if a claim is denied; however, this is a common misconception.
 It is more likely that if a claim has been wrongfully denied, a breach of contract or unfair claims denial case should be pursued.

 In most cases, bad-faith claims are handled by our personal injury attorneys, not the attorneys in our insurance dispute department; however, some bad-faith claims will fall under the umbrella of our insurance dispute attorneys.
 It is important to contact our Atlanta office to determine which type of claim best fits your situation.

 Most states, including Georgia, have adopted the Unfair Claim Settlement Practices Act and augmented the law to protect the rights of insured policyholders within the state.
 Unfair claims handling occurs when an insurance company attempts to avoid paying valid claims or reduces the payment to their own policyholders.
 Examples of unfair claims handling include fraud, misleading or deceiving a policyholder, neglect or refusal to fulfill a contractual obligation, or the conscious wrongdoing by the insurance company.

 What Types of Insurance Disputes Does Morgan & Morgan Handle?